- On this page →

-François takes part in on-going discussions and developments around the convergence between Web and TV, serving both as Entertainment Champion in the Industry team and as Media Specialist in the Strategy team.
-François is also staff contact for the media-related Second Screen Working Group and TV Control Working Group.
+François takes part in on-going discussions and developments around the convergence between Web and media, serving both as Entertainment Champion in the Industry team and as Media Specialist in the Strategy team.
+François is also staff contact for the media-related Media Working Group and Second Screen Working Group.

 Dominique holds an engineering degree from the “Grande Ecole” École Centrale Paris.

-Dr. Philipp Hoschka is a Deputy Director of the W3C and founding W3C Industry Lead.
-He is responsible for W3C industry relationships; including having mutually reinforcing visions; working well in their ecosystems, and identifying new industry requirements for W3C Working Groups.
+Dr. Philipp Hoschka is General Manager of ERCIM and a Deputy Director of the W3C.
+He was founding W3C Industry Lead.
+He was responsible for W3C industry relationships; including having mutually reinforcing visions; working well in their ecosystems, and identifying new industry requirements for W3C Working Groups.
 His current work focuses on the "Web of Things", which is about leveraging open Web technology to overcome current silos in the "Internet of Things".
 In 2012, Philipp launched W3C efforts on automotive, focusing on the use of HTML5 for in-car infotainment apps.
 He also founded W3C's Ubiquitous Web Domain which had the mission to bring the benefits of Web technology to the emerging "Post-PC" world, including mobile and television devices.
 In the past, Philipp created W3C's Mobile Web Initiative and pioneered work on integrating audio and video into the Web leading to the W3C Standard SMIL.
 Philipp has been principal investigator in six EC research projects supporting the Ubiquitous Web Vision (MWeb, 3GWeb, MobiWeb2.0, OMWeb, MobiWebApp, HTML5Apps).
 Philipp holds a Ph.D. degree in Computer Science, and a Master's Degree in Computer Science from the University of Karlsruhe, Germany.
 He was visiting scholar at MIT LCS from 1998 until 2002.